-The Events committee produces the annual and special events of the BCO.
-Four main events are currently planned:
+The BCO Events Committee is officially committed to creating FUN annual events.
+Their purpose is to produces the annual and special events of the BCO.
+Three main events are planned yearly:

-- Ice Cream Social on the third weekend in August
+- Summer Social in mid August

-The BCO Events Committee is officially committed to having FUN with our annual events!
-We kick off the outdoor season the Annual Street Sale, traditionally held the first weekend in June each year.
-This great event enables residents to clean out their basements and sell their surplus to the shoppers who wait.
-Past years have seen 90+ families participating in the sale, with a big draw of shoppers.
-Recently we have added a post-sale happy hour to allow sellers to unwind and compare notes after it’s over.
+We kick off the outdoor season with the Annual Street/Yard Sale.
+This event is traditionally held the first weekend in June each year.
+This great event enables residents to clean out their basements and sell their surplus to the shoppers who attend this event.
+Past years have seen 90+ families participating in the sale.
+Recently we have added a post-sale happy hour to allow sellers to unwind and build community.